-- Your unit must be based in the UK. - •Your main Point of Contact will ideally be an individual who will remain within the post for the duration of the project. - •We would expect units that apply to have engaged with, and look to work in partnership with, external organisations who can provide specific services to meet the needs of the targeted group.
-These do not need to be armed forces specific organisations. - •If your application is successful we will require the authorisation of your CO/OC or equivalent when you accept the grant offer.
+- •Your Unit must be based in the UK or at an overseas base or defence location. - •Your main Point of Contact will ideally be an individual who will remain within the post for the duration of the project. - •We would expect Units that apply to have engaged with, and looking to work in partnership with external organisations who can provide specific services to meet the needs of the targeted group.
+These do not need to be Armed Forces specific organisations. - •If your application is successful we will require the authorisation of your CO/OC or equivalent when you accept the grant offer.
 This is to ensure that we have buy in for the project and commitment to its delivery.